Frequently Asked Questions

 Can my child participate in band/choir/orchestra?

-The DCA does not offer virtual music performance courses, but students can elect to take them in the brick-and-mortar school.
+The DCA does not offer virtual music performance courses, but students can elect to take them in the brick-and-mortar school as part-time students.

 Does my child have to participate in the cyber academy full-time or is there a part-time option?

 Students may attend 100% online in grades K-12.
-Our 6th-12th graders can also take a mix of traditional and online courses, providing a tailor-made learning opportunity to meet all students’ needs.
+Our 6th-12th graders can also choose to be part-time cyber, providing a tailor-made learning opportunity to meet all students’ needs.

 Can students transfer back to the brick-and-mortar buildings after the start of the year?

 Students are only allowed to transfer into or out of the DCA at the start of a trimester for elementary students or at the start of a marking period for secondary students.
 Report card grades will transfer into the new classes.